testillano/h2agent/docs/api/README.md

 - Omitted parameter(s) keeps previous value.
 - Provided parameter(s) updates previous value.
 - If both `sequenceBegin` and `sequenceEnd` query parameters are present, a single (when coincide) or multiple list of events are created for each `sequence` value.
-- Whenever `rps` rate is provided, tick period for request sending is updated (stopped with '0').
+- Whenever `cps` rate is provided, tick period for provision triggering is updated (stopped with '0').
 - Cycle `repeat` can be updated in any moment, but its effect will be ignored if the range has been completely processed while it was disabled.
 - When the range of sequences is completed (`sequenceEnd` reached), trigger configuration is reset and a new administrative operation will be needed.
 - Several operations could update load parameters, but `sequence` will evolve if complies with range requirements while rate is positive, so operations could have no effect depending on the information provided.